Make Keto Scotch Eggs in the Air Fryer

 We enjoyed this fun air fryer recipe so much!

 My husband especially loved them as he’s a sausage-for-breakfast-everyday kind of guy.
-They have lots of flavor and are super hearty and filling.
+They have lots of flavors and are super hearty and filling.
 I made a batch and stored them in a covered container for him to reheat during the week for breakfast.
 So yum, and just 1g of carbs each!

 My team member Jenna gave this recipe a test, and here’s what she said: